CMU-SAFARI/PiDRAM/README.md

 # PiDRAM

-PiDRAM is the first flexible end-to-end framework that enables system integration studies and evaluation of real PuM techniques.
+PiDRAM is the first flexible end-to-end framework that enables system integration studies and evaluation of real Processing-using-Memory (PuM) techniques.
 PiDRAM, at a high level, comprises a RISC-V system and a custom memory controller that can perform PuM operations in real DDR3 chips.
 This repository contains all sources required to build PiDRAM and develop its prototype on the Xilinx ZC706 FPGA boards.

 # Cite PiDRAM